zboszor/OpenCReports/README.md

 ### Build OpenCReports PHP module

-OpenCReports contains a PHP module that supports PHP 7.0 or newer versions.
+OpenCReports contains a PHP module that supports PHP 5.4 or newer versions.
+It is possible that it suppports older PHP versions than 5.4 but it was not tested.
-It can be built after the OpenCReports engine is built and installed.
+The PHP module can be built after the OpenCReports engine is built and installed.

 ```
 cd bindings/php